 Recommended prior or concurrent study: ENG4111 and ENG4112

-This is the second of two courses which address, in a generic sense, the work undertaken, the performance required and responsibilities borne by the practices of professional engineering and spatial science.
+This is the second of two courses which address the work undertaken, the performance required and responsibilities borne by the practices of professional engineering and spatial science.
 As the final practice course in the Bachelor of Engineering and Bachelor of Spatial Science, this course is particularly concerned with interaction with the professions at large.
-It is also concerned with developing an awareness of professional ethics, environmental responsibilities and sustainability principles.
+It is also concerned with developing an awareness of professional ethics.
 A major part of all engineering and spatial science project work is the appropriate communication of the outcome.
 This course provides guidance and experience in both verbal (seminar) and written reporting skills and is undertaken to complement the courses ENG4111 Research Project Part 1 and ENG4112 Research Project Part 2 in the final year of the Bachelor Degree.
 The presentation of a major seminar on the work undertaken during the final year project is a requirement for the completion of this course.

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to:

 - prepare, to a professional standard, a technical written extended abstract, having good structure and format, high standards of spelling, grammar and punctuation, and appropriate and adequate technical content;